THE AURIT CENTER

 When feeling angry or hurt, “pausing” may not come easily.
 Remember that your emotions are always evolving.
 You will not always feel the strong emotions you are experiencing right now.
 Mindfully processing your thoughts, feelings, and emotions will help ensure that your primary motivator is your children’s best interests.
 Divorcing spouses often find it helpful to talk with a trusted friend or seek out the help of a counselor or therapist.
 Genuine support from people you trust is priceless.

-An experienced divorce mediator can help you explore the potential positive and negative outcomes of your choices regarding legal custody.
+An experienced divorce mediator in Arizona can help you explore the potential positive and negative outcomes of your choices regarding legal custody.
 Mediation helps parents collaborate and eventually reach agreements, even when it seems they disagree on major topics or disapprove of one another’s lifestyle or living situation.
 Parents who choose family mediation rather than litigation, find creative solutions to each and every issue of divorce.
 Mediation helps you support your child’s adjustment to their changing family dynamics.

 Family law attorneys can help you better understand your options, help you make custody decisions, and give you legal advice.